Manspear/StyleGuide/README.md

 GA_MeleeBase(Start AM_) -> AM_Strike(Activate Colliders, tweaks damage) -> BP_WeaponActor(OnColliderTriggerEvent) -> GA_MeleeBase(Upon TriggerEvent, Apply Damage)

+**0.0.6 Breadcrumbs**
+Easy to trace to the rest of the code

+**0.0.7 Common Sense Code**
+The first event taking place should be placed top left

+**0.0.8 Comment Titles**
+Keep it clear and short for Tracing Code Order

 These principles have been adapted from [idomatic.js style guide](https://github.com/rwaldron/idiomatic.js/).